laurenwillett/nuts-for-ysos/README.md

 In brief:
 The user must provide a spectrum of an accreting YSO in the UV-Optical range.
 Then, nuts-for-ysos fits a model to the YSO consisting of two components:
   1. a plane-parallel slab of hydrogen in local thermodynamic equilibrium (LTE) to represent emission from accretion.
-  2. a non-accreting Class III YSO template spectrum NUTS seeks the best-fitting model, and outputs a trace of all the parameters.
+  2. a non-accreting Class III YSO template spectrum observed with the X-Shooter spectrograph (Manara+ 2013, 2017) NUTS seeks the best-fitting model, and outputs a trace of all the parameters.
 Besides the model parameters themselves, the trace for the stellar luminosity and accretion luminosity are also computed.
-The user can ultimately use the trace to derive the YSO's mass accretion rate using their favorite stellar evolution model(see [insert paper] for details)
+The user can ultimately use the trace to derive the YSO's mass accretion rate using their favorite stellar evolution model (see [insert paper] for details)

 ## package requirements (WIP)
 - numpy 1.18.1